-For the interval between 100 m and the bottom of the borehole, tilt and azimuth logs from each of the completed televiewer runs were combined into a single set of logs by calculating an average of the logs on a point-by-point basis.
-Once the average deviation logs for the interval from 100 m to the bottom of the borehole were generated, they were merged with the upper 100 m deviation logs to produce a continuous set of deviation logs.
+Tilt and azimuth logs from each of the completed televiewer runs were combined into a single set of logs by calculating an average of the logs on a point-by-point basis.
 The final Azimuth log was rotated 1.361° to correct for the local magnetic declination, in order to reference it to True North.

 The averaged Tilt and Azimuth (True North referenced) logs were used to calculate approximate Easting and Northing displacement of the hole from the collar, as well as the True Vertical Depth below ground surface.
-These values were used to plot the preliminary trajectory of the borehole shown in a Bull's Eye plot in the header of the Deviation Log included in Appendix E. The individual logs are listed in Table 9, along with their logging direction, sampling rates, units, minimum and maximum values, as well as average values (where applicable).
+These values were used to plot the preliminary trajectory of the borehole shown in a Bull's Eye plot in the header of the Deviation Log included in Appendix E. The individual logs are listed in Table 7, along with their logging direction, sampling rates, units, minimum and maximum values, as well asf average values (where applicable).